 The Bachelor of Arts in Intercultural Communication is designed to be completed in four years (full-time).
 The first two years will introduce basic communication studies theory and practice, along with initial coursework in understanding diversity.
-The final two years, through research and focus on particular cultural phenomena, allows the student to develop more specific goals and plans in order to engage the culture in a way meaningful to him or her.
+In the final two years, through research and focus on particular cultural phenomena, the student will develop more specific goals and plans in order to engage the culture in a meaningful way.

 Key elements of the program include:

-- Explain how communication gives meaning to all human behavior.
+- Understanding how communication gives meaning to all human behavior.

-- Practice mindfulness and perspective-taking in contexts of diversity.
+- Practicing mindfulness and perspective-taking in contexts of diversity.

 The Bachelor of Arts Degree in Intercultural Communication is a four-year program consisting of 120 credit-hour course of study, including at least 51 General Education Core Curriculum Credits, 21 Biblical/Theological Studies Credits, and 48 Department Credits.

 Public Relations Officer, Newscaster, News Program director, Journalist, Radio announcer, Media Management, Weather Broadcaster, Corporate Communications Specialist, Governmental Communications Specialist

 Pillar College is committed to providing an excellent cost-effective education for its students.
 Tuition and fee rates, payable each semester, are set annually according to economic conditions within the college and industry standards.

 Per credit rate (11 or less; 18 or more credits per semester); all Online and Independent Study Courses are charged at per credit rate